aelliott1485/aelliott1485.github.io/autocomments.cr.md

 Please see [_What to do when someone answers_](https://$SITEURL$/help/someone-answers).
 I have rolled back Rev 2 → 1

 ###[Q] don't update code
 Please do not update the code in your question to incorporate feedback from answers, doing so goes against the Question + Answer style of $SITENAME$.
 This is not a forum where you should keep the most updated version in your question.
-Please see [_what you may and may not do after receiving answers_](http://meta.codereview.stackexchange.com/a/1765).
+Please see [What should I do when someone answers my question?](https://codereview.stackexchange.com/help/someone-answers) as well as  [_what you may and may not do after receiving answers_](http://meta.codereview.stackexchange.com/a/1765).

 ###[Q] code rolled back
 I rolled back your last edit.
 After getting an answer you are not allowed to change your code anymore.
 This is to ensure that answers do not get invalidated and have to hit a moving target.
 If you have changed your code you can either post it as an answer (if it would constitute a code review) or ask a new question with your changed code (linking back to this one as reference).
 Refer to [this post](https://codereview.meta.stackexchange.com/a/1765/120114) for more information